enowars/enowars6-service-pixelspace/documentation/README.md

 ### 3.3 Exploit
-A working, coded exploit can be found within the `checker.py`.
+A working coded exploit can be found within the `checker.py`.
 Therefore, a description about the exploit procedure will be given here:

 1. Create an account via the `signup` endpoint (from now on *exploit-provider*).
 2. Search for an item to exploit which contains one of the characters from the table above (this is not case-sensitive).